Add classes

 Input

-- Elements: A list of UI elements you want to modify.
+- Elements (List of Elements): This is a list of the specific UI components you want to modify.
 For each element in the list, you can specify:

-, the classes will not be added to that specific element.
+True.
+If left empty, the classes will always be added to the element.

 Output